Lalo-B/tech-comparison/README-backend-phase-3.md

 Now is a good time to commit and push your code to GitHub!

-Here's a recommendation for what to write as your commit message:
+Here's a recommendation for what to write as your com mit message:
 "Add User model scope for user security"

 ## User Auth Middlewares